 "This Act will also provide significant assistance to the mortgage market, and those who depend on it -- home buyers, homebuilders, and mortgage lenders.
 The Act makes FHA mortgage insurance available to a greater number of families by reducing required downpayment, expanding the limits on mortgages eligible for Federal insurance, and enabling FHA on an experimental basis to tailor plans for loan repayment to the unique circumstances of individual home buyers."
 Presidential Documents Vol. 10, No. 34, p.
 1059, 1060

 - President Ford signed the Emergency Home Purchase Assistance Act of 1974 on October 18, 1974.
-This bill authorized the Government National Mortgage Association within the Department of Housing and Urban Development to make commitments up to \$7.75 billion at predetermined interest rates to purchase mortgages on both new and existing homes, which are not insured by the Federal Housing Administration or guaranteed by the Veterans Administration -- the so-called "conventional mortgages" which comprise about 80% of all mortgages.
+This bill authorizes the Government National Mortgage Association within the Department of Housing and Urban Development to make commitments up to \$7.75 billion at predetermined interest rates to purchase mortgages on both new and existing homes, which are not insured by the Federal Housing Administration or guaranteed by the Veterans Administration -- the so-called "conventional mortgages" which comprise about 80% of all mortgages.
 The advantage of the plan is that with the GNMA commitment, the homebuyer, the builder and lender have an insured source of financing at a known, favorable interest rate.
-The cost to the government is limited to the loss which GNMA realizes if its selling price for the mortgage is less than the original purchase price. - President Ford vetoed the Emergency Housing Act of 1975 because its high cost, ineffectiveness and delayed stimulus would damage the housing industry and damage the economy.
+The cost to the government is limited to the loss which GNMA realizes if its selling price for the mortgage is less than the original purchase price. - President Ford authorized the Secretary of Housing and Urban Development to release the remaining \$2 billion in mortgage purchase authority available to GNMA on June 24, 1975.

+- President Ford vetoed the Emergency Housing Act of 1975 because its high cost, ineffectiveness and delayed stimulus would damage the housing industry and damage the economy.
 At the same time, the President urged enactment of alternative emergency housing legislation.
 The President's veto was sustained. - The President signed the Emergency Housing Act of 1975 on July 2, 1975.
-This Act includes provisions for addressing the mortgage foreclosure problem, and expands the mortage purchase programs of GNMA recommended by the President at the time of his veto on June 24, 1975.

-President Ford has proposed the Financial Institutions Act which is now before the Congress.
-The coordinated and interrelated financial reforms incorporated in this Act, such as the mortgage interest tax credit, will greatly strengthen our financial institutions, offer better financial services and great rewards to savers, and assure a greater and more stable flow of funds into mortgage markets without the need for government intervention.

-President Ford signed the Tax Reduction Act of 1975 on March 29, 1975.
-This Act included a provision for every person who buys a new home as his principal place of residence to claim five percent of the purchase price, up to a maximum of \$2,000 as a tax credit on his Federal Income Tax Return.

-- President Ford signed into law S. 1281 on January 1, 1976.
-This bill: - -- extends until March 1, 1977, the authority of various Federal agencies to regulate interest rates paid on certain deposits in financial institutions; - -- extends the authorization of the National Commission on Electronic Fund Transfers for two years beyond the confirmation date of its chairperson; - -- requires depository institutions making federallyrelated mortgage loans to compile and make available to the public and federal regulatory agencies certain information regarding the number and dollar amount of mortgage loans originated or purchased by each institution by census tract. - President Ford during his Administration has released \$13 billion in mortgage purchases by the Government National Mortgage Association for the purchase of home and multifamily project mortgages at below-market interest rates. - The President announced on September 15, 1975 a program to promote homeownership (outlined in above remarks).
+This Act includes provisions for addressing the mortgage foreclosure problem, and expands the mortgage purchase programs of GNMA recommended by the President at the time of his veto on June 24, 1975. - President Ford has proposed the Financial Institutions Act which is now before the Congress.
+The coordinated and interrelated financial reforms incorporated in this Act, such as the mortgage interest tax credit, will greatly strengthen our financial institutions, offer better financial services and great rewards to savers, and assure a greater and more stable flow of funds into mortgage markets without the need for government intervention. - President Ford signed the Tax Reduction Act of 1975 on March 29, 1975.
+This Act included a provision for every person who buys a new home as his principal place of residence to claim five percent of the purchase price, up to a maximum of \$2,000, as a tax credit on his Federal Income Tax Return. - President Ford signed into law S. 1281 on January 1, 1976.
+This bill: - -- extends until March 1, 1977, the authority of various Federal agencies to regulate interest ' rates paid on certain deposits in financial institutions; - -- extends the authorization of the National Commission on Electronic Fund Transfers for two years beyond the confirmation date of its chairperson; - -- requires depository institutions making federallyrelated mortgage loans to compile and make available to the public and federal regulatory agencies certain information regarding the number and dollar amount of mortgage loans originated or purchased by each institution by census tract.

-ISSUE: NEIGHBORHOOD REVITALIZATION
+TRH 1/26/76